 5 Reasons Why You Shouldn’t Run a Red Light

-August 5th to 11th is National Stop on Red Week, so this blog is dedicated to showing you why it’s a bad idea to run a red light.
+The first full week in August is National Stop on Red Week, so this blog is dedicated to showing you why it’s a bad idea to run a red light.

 People run red lights for various reasons; they’re running late and can’t afford the delay, they thought they could make it through the yellow light and misjudged the timing, they couldn’t stop in time, they weren’t paying attention, no one was coming, or they really just don’t care.
 Whatever the reason, running a red light is never okay.

 While there are several reasons to obey traffic lights, here are the top five reasons why you should never run a red light:

 In 2015, an average of two people died per day in accidents caused by running red lights; this amounts to around 800 deaths.
 Also, there are over 200,000 injuries caused by collisions resulting from red-light violations every year.

 When you run a red light, you choose to save around 45 seconds in exchange for the high risk of causing an auto accident.
 Running a red light usually results in a T-bone accident in which one car hits the side of another.
 These are more dangerous than rear-end or frontal collisions because the sides of vehicles do not have as many protections which can withstand the force of the crash and minimize injury to the passengers.

 Also, in most accidents caused by motorists running red lights, the injured party is not the defaulting driver but an innocent party who had the right of way, usually a cycle or pedestrian crossing the road at the intersection.

 Running a Red Light is a Crime

 Every driver owes a duty of care to other drivers to use the road safely.
 When you run a red light, you violate this duty of care and will be held personally responsible for any accidents that occur as a result of your reckless driving.